User876056/FED_S10266825J_YangEeMing_Assg1_website/README.md

 Purpose of the Website
 The purpose of this website is to provide an easy-to-use, efficient, and responsive online shopping platform for groceries and household items.
-Key features include being able to filter through different products, being able to search for whaever proucts consumers are trying to look for, look through all of the different flash deals and info about them as well as
+Key features include being able to filter through different products, being able to search for whaever proucts consumers are trying to look for, look through all of the different flash deals and info about them